sohamtriveous/Incentiviral/README.md

 #Incentiviral Android and iOS SDK
-The Incentiviral Android and IOS SDKs help devlopers incentivise their apps in unique ways thereby creating a lasting, viral impression on users.
-For example
+The Incentiviral Android and IOS SDKs help devlopers
+- drive engagement in their app
+- make their applications viral
+- improve the overall buying experience in the app

+For example, by using the SDK
-- You can offer discount coupons to users when they share an app message on facebook
+- You can make your app viral by asking your users to share the app on facebook and when they do so, you can offer them access to certain coupons
-- You can offer in-app currency when users have spent a certain amount of time in the app
+- You can drive engagement amongst users by offering in-app currency to users have spent a large amount of time in the app

 ![The LowPrice app using the Incentiviral SDK ](http://s27.postimg.org/xca7v5smr/incentiviral1.png "The LowPrice android app using the Incentiviral SDK")